digitalrebar/digitalrebar/README.md

       ---
       Var: variable name to get the length of
       SaveAs: variable name to save the length to

+* UUID

+  Takes a YAML object that specifies the thing to get the UUID of and the name of the variable to save it in.
+The YAML object has the follwing format:

+      ---
+      Node: string
+      Role: string
+      Deployment: string
+      NodeRole: string
+      DeploymentRole: string
+      SaveAs: string

+  Out of those fields, exactly one of Node, Role, Deployment, NodeRole, or DeploymentRole should be present.
+The UUID of the object will be saved in the variable pointed to by SaveAs, otherwise the matcher will fail.

+* GetAttrib

+  Takes a YAML object that specifies the attrib to get, the object to get it from, and the variable to save the retrieved value to.
+The YAML object has the following format:

+      ---
+      Attrib: string
+      Node: string
+      Role: string
+      Deployment: string
+      NodeRole: string
+      DeploymentRole: string
+      SaveAs: string

+  Out of those fields, Attrib must be filled with the name of the attrib to fetch, and exactly one of Node, Role, Deployment, NodeRole, or DeploymentRole should be present.
+The value of the attrib will be saved in the variable referred to in SaveAs if it could be retrieved, otherwise the matcher will fail.

 #### Actions:
 Currently, the classifier knows about 2 actions: